go-zoo/bone/README.md

 Bone is a lightweight and lightning fast HTTP Multiplexer for Golang.
 It support URL variables, http method declaration and custom NotFound handler.
-Also bone is always gonna be supported and updated.

 ![alt tag](https://c2.staticflickr.com/2/1070/540747396_5542b42cca_z.jpg)